elohmeier/flakeforge/README.md

 Generate container images using [Nix](https://nixos.org) and serve them via an [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) compatible HTTP API.

-Container image tarballs are generated on the fly and not stored in the Nix store to save disk space.
+Container image tarballs are generated on the fly and cached by flakehub (but not stored in the Nix store to save disk space).

 ## How to use